-- No participant owns any securities of the Company of record that such participant does not own beneficially. - No participant is, or was within the past year, a party to any contract, arrangement or understanding with any person with respect to any securities of the Company, including, but not limited to joint ventures, loan or option arrangements, puts or calls, guarantees against loss or guarantees of profit, division of losses or profits, or the giving or withholding of proxies. - No associate of any participant owns beneficially, directly or indirectly, any securities of the Company. - No participant owns beneficially, directly or indirectly, any securities of any parent or subsidiary of the Company. - No participant nor any associate of a participant is a party to any transaction, since the beginning of the Company's last fiscal year, or any currently proposed transaction, in which (a) the Company was or is to be a participant, (b) the amount involved exceeds \$120,000 and (c) any participant or any related person thereof had or will have a direct or indirect material interest. - No participant, nor any associate of a participant, has any arrangement or understanding with any person (a) with respect to any future employment by the Company or its affiliates or (b) with respect to any future transactions to which the Company or any of its affiliates will or may be a party.

-No Participant has any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon at the annual meeting.
+- No participant owns any securities of the Company of record that such participant does not own beneficially. - No participant is, or was within the past year, a party to any contract, arrangement or understanding with any person with respect to any securities of the Company, including, but not limited to joint ventures, loan or option arrangements, puts or calls, guarantees against loss or guarantees of profit, division of losses or profits, or the giving or withholding of proxies. - No associate of any participant owns beneficially, directly or indirectly, any securities of the Company. - No participant owns beneficially, directly or indirectly, any securities of any parent or subsidiary of the Company. - No participant nor any associate of a participant is a party to any transaction, since the beginning of the Company's last fiscal year, or any currently proposed transaction, in which (a) the Company was or is to be a participant, (b) the amount involved exceeds \$120,000 and (c) any participant or any related person thereof had or will have a direct or indirect material interest. - No participant, nor any associate of a participant, has any arrangement or understanding with any person (a) with respect to any future employment by the Company or its affiliates or (b) with respect to any future transactions to which the Company or any of its affiliates will or may be a party. - No Participant has any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon at the annual meeting. - None of the Participants or their associates has during the past ten (10) years, been convicted in a criminal proceeding (excluding traffic violations or similar misdemeanors).